LaffeyTaffey/Gochuumon-wa-Usagi-Desu-Ka-Fan-site/README.md

 # 🐰 Is the Order a Rabbit?
 (Gochuumon wa Usagi Desu ka?)
 Fan Site

 ## Note
-please go to the new repository:
+please go to the new repository to pull request or view since i did an opsy:
 ```bash
 [Repository](https://github.com/LaffeyTaffey/Gochuumon-wa-Usagi-Desu-Ka-Fan-sitev2)
 ```